materialsproject/fireworks/docs/index.rst

 * FireWorks does not automatically optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement or to match jobs to appropriate hardware); you must define such optimizations yourself.

+* FireWorks has only been tested on Linux and Macintosh machines.
+(If you are trying to get set up on Windows, please let us know)

 Is FireWorks for me?
 ====================